The Garden Grazer

 Storing

 Store the leftover lentil mixture in an airtight container in the fridge.
-We find it keeps well for about 3-4 days.
+I find it holds up really well for about 3-4 days and reheats great.

 Tip: I also enjoy the leftovers as a quick snack (eaten like a salad) or a protein-packed chip dip!

-Lentil Spinach Burritos cut in half on a plate
+Lentil spinach burritos cut in half served on a white plate

 For more inspiration, also browse all vegan lentil recipes or spinach recipes.

-Lentil Spinach Burritos in a tortilla on a plate
+Lentil spinach burritos cut in half served on a white plate

 Print Recipe Pin Recipe Comment